qbatten-grata/eng-practices/review/developer/handling-comments.md

 ## Think Collaboratively {#think}

-Writing a CL can take a lot of work.
+Writing a PR can take a lot of work.
 It's often really satisfying to finally send one out for review, feel like it's done, and be pretty sure that no further work is needed.
 It can be frustrating to receive comments asking for changes, especially if you don't agree with them.